Williams, Western Australia: History

 Shire Council) first convened in 1877.

 In early 1898 the population of the town was 55, 30 males and 25 females.
 Later the same year the local Agricultural Hall was opened by Frederick Piesse, it was built at a cost of £250 granted by Parliament.

 The original town had been built on the Albany side of the river, but was subject to increasing floods due to the clearing of the land for intensive farming; therefore the town was relocated to the Perth side of the bridge.
 The town site was surveyed in 1905 and most of the buildings in the present town site were constructed after that time.

+Williams was a stop on the Brunswick Junction to Narrogin railway line.

 The Williams District Club was constructed in 1959; the foundation stone was set in December 1958.
 The Williams Shire offices were constructed the same year.

 Present day

 Today the town is a centre for the wool, cattle and coarse grains industry, and serves as a stopping point on Albany Highway.
 A heritage trail takes visitors past some of Williams's historic buildings, and nearby wildflower stands and dryandra forests are also attractions.
 One unusual feature is the Jesse Martin museum, a historic village and memorabilia collection constructed by a local farmer on his own property from old shops and post offices on the verge of being demolished in country towns, as well as barns full of old cars and farm machinery.

 The roadhouse is a stop on the Transwa bus services to Albany (GS1) and Esperance (GE1).
 Williams has three service stations, one of which is open 24 hours a day.